fldsblzs/daily-scripts/utils/ps-swt/readme.md

-# K8s namespace switcher utility
+# PowerShell window title utility

 1. Import the module in your `Profile.ps1`: